-Front Clamp (Included with R255SMS+)
+Front Clamp (Included with R255SMS+ UK model only)

 To fit the front clamp, place the rear of the clamp into the holes at the front of the saw's base.
 There are holes for the clamp located on both left and right of the base.
 (Fig. 46)